gottfried-github/e-commerce-mongo/readme.md

     1. `name`: `required`
     2. `itemInitial`: `required`

-We've established, in `'Which errors to report'`, that in a case like this, we don't want to report the `required` errors.
+We've established, in [Which errors to report](#which-errors-to-report), that in a case like this, we don't want to report the `required` errors.
 2. Additionally, with `{expose: true, name: 'a name'}`, `expose` will still have an `enum` error, from the second schema in `oneOf`.

 3. `{expose: true, name: 5}`.
 This will have a `required` error for `itemInitial`.